Robert5435/CodecoolShop/README.md

    For a guide how to clone a Git Repo press [here](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository).

-2.Install an IDE to be able to run the project.
+2.Install any IDE which supports JAVA to be able to run the project.
 As a suggestion, check out Intellij Idea.

 3. Run this project, you won't need aditional packages